seasons/monsoon/README.md

 > **Note**: We recommend that you're using `yarn dev` during development as it will give you access to the GraphQL API or your server (defined by the [application schema](./src/schema.graphql)) as well as to the Prisma API directly (defined by the [Prisma database schema](./generated/prisma.graphql)).
 If you're starting the server with `yarn start`, you'll only be able to access the API of the application schema.

+### Testing

+#### Generating a random user account

+You can generate a random test user using the following command

+`monsoon create:test-user --email test@seasons.nyc --password Pass123`

+If `--email` and/or `--password` are not specified, those values are also generated.
+All random values are generated using a library called [faker.js](https://github.com/marak/Faker.js/)

 ### Environments

 You should have `.env`, `.env.staging`, and `.env.production` that declare the environment variables for your local, and the staging and production environments respectively.

-You can copy the staging and production environment variables directly from heroku using the heroku command line tool: `heroku config -s --app monsoon-staging > .env.staging`, `heroku config -s --app monsoon-production > .env.production`.
+You can copy the staging and production environment variables directly from heroku using the heroku command line tool

+`heroku config -s --app monsoon-staging > .env.staging`, `heroku config -s --app monsoon-production > .env.production`.

 You may need to install the CLI and login using `heroku login` first.